shubham8324/my-learning-code/command/🐧linux_💻AIX_🪟Window_Commands.md

 20. `man <command>` : Show manual page

 ## 💡 Tips:
-- Use ls -la to list all files including hidden with permissions.
+- Use ls -la to check permissions and hidden files — useful during access issues.
-- Use tab key for autocompletion.
-- cd .. moves up one directory.
-- Commands are case-sensitive.
+- cd - switches back to your previous directory instantly.
+- Use history | grep <keyword> to recall old useful commands.
-- Use man <command> to learn about options.
+- man <command> shows examples and helps while learning new commands.
+- If a command fails with “Permission denied”, prefix with sudo.
+- pwd confirms your location before deleting or moving files.

 </details>
 <details> <summary>🔧 Intermediate Commands (20)</summary>